proyectitos-fisi/pintos/submissions/project1_threads.md

 disabled.
 This ensures that no other thread can interrupt the current one and modify the list at the same time.

-Furthermore, due to the fact that Pintos is a single processor system, threads cannot really call `timer_sleep()` simultaneously.
+Furthermore, due to the fact that Pintos is a single processor system, threads **cannot** really call `timer_sleep()` simultaneously.

 > **A5:** How are race conditions avoided when a timer interrupt occurs
 > during a call to `timer_sleep()`?

-As stated before, interrupts are disabled in critical sections of the code.
+As stated before, interrupts are disabled in critical sections of the code, thus disabling concurrency.

-Moreover, the timer interrupt handler is run at **external** interrupt level, meaning regular thread code cannot preempt it.
+Moreover, the timer interrupt handler is run at an **external interrupt level**, meaning regular thread code cannot preempt it.

 ### Rationale